Skip to main content

 • Natural conversation — not a phone tree or IVR

-• AI understands why they're calling and takes action: books appointments, answers FAQs, routes to staff
+• AI understands why they're reaching out and takes action: books appointments, answers FAQs, routes to staff

-• You get a transcript, summary, and structured data
+• You get a transcript, summary, and structured data, with the full conversation history in one place across channels

 • The Advantages